xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 #### MULTIPLE SOURCE, BUT ONE COMPLETION

-One misunderstanding I see when working with `Subject<T>` is that although there can be many source observables, only one completion will occur and be passed to the observers.
+One misunderstanding I see when working with `Subject<'T>` is that although there can be many source observables, only one completion will occur and be passed to the observers.
 Subjects conform to the observable-observer protocol mandate that after completion, no more notifications are emitted.

 Consider this example: a subject subscribes to two observables representing two chat rooms, each emitting messages as they're received from participants.
 Each observable emits five notifications but at different rates—every 1 second and every 2 seconds.
 The desired behavior is that the observer subscribing to the subject will receive the messages from both chat rooms and, if one chat room completes (all the participants leave), the messages from the other chat room will continue to be observed.
 But, confusingly, the real behavior is that the observer will receive the values emitted only until either observable completes; the rest of the notifications from the other observable won't pass through, as shown in figure 7.3.